mbjenson/ray-tracer/README.md

     git clone https://github.com/mbjenson/ray-tracer.git
 #### compile
-compiled binary executable located in the project's home directory
+navigate to the directory containing the project makefile and run the following command.
+The compiled binary executable will be located in the project's home directory

     make
 #### Run